circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 <sup>(1)</sup> exactly one of them should be specified.
 It is an error to set more than one.

 #### `environment`
-A map of environment variable names and variables (**Note**: These will override any environment variables you set in the CircleCI web interface).
+A map of environment variable names and values.
+These will override any environment variables you set in the CircleCI application.

 #### `parallelism`